YINI-lang/YINI-spec/YINI-Specification.md

 ### 13.3.
 Value and NULL Handling

-* If a key is assigned without a value (only in lenient-mode):
+* If a key is assigned without a value (only in lenient mode):
   ```yini
   key =          // NULL, same as: key = Null
   ```